nozel-org/linux-serverbot/README.md

 * Add support for Alpine Linux.
 * Add support for Fedora 31.
 * Add support for NixOS.
+* Add feature backup which backups files, containers and other stuff automatically.

 New ideas are welcome!